sarkershantonu/sarkershantonu.github.io/notes/courses/jenkins-pipeline.md

 # Building Deployment Pipeline
 - With Docker
 - With AWS
-- With Non Container Environments
+- With Non Container Environment